rybouc/InterviewCase_IDE/README.md

 Prepare the following:

-- **Business Presentation (10–15 min)**
+- **Business Presentation (10–15 min)** : With a PowerPoint or slide deck:
   - Describe the problem/opportunity
-  - Explain your modeling approach
-  - Present model performance
+  - Present insights
-  - Recommend actions for product, marketing, and sales teams
+  - Recommend actions for product, marketing, and/or sales teams

-- **Technical Presentation (10–15 min)**
+- **Technical Discussion (10–15 min)** : Share your main points
   - Describe the problem/opportunity
   - Detail your modeling approach and evaluation criteria
   - Present model performance
   - Recommend actions for data science and engineering teams

 - **Code Files**
-  - Submit all code used to generate your outputs (Python scripts, Jupyter notebooks, etc.)
+  - Submit all code used to generate your outputs (Python scripts, Jupyter notebooks, queries, etc.) and your final products.

 ---